Trainee – Gender Mainstreaming

 - Organise different actions including support with reporting, on gender mainstreaming according to the Institute's work programme.

-- Support the setting up of a thematic section on gender mainstreaming at the Institute's Resource and Documentation Centre.
+- Support the setting up of a thematic section on gender mainstreaming issues at the Institute's Resource and Documentation Centre.

 The traineeship is open to applicants who have not previously undertaken a traineeship in another European institution or body and who meet the following requirements: